 Alderley Edge is described in geology and history on other pages on this site. however, there are many other aspects to the Edge and this section covers just a few.
-These include the story of the Wizard which gives the Wizard Restaurant, Tea Room and well their names; the books of Alan Garner based around Alderley, especially the Weirdstone of Brisingamen; the story of the Stanleys (yet to be added), local sites and villages around Alderley Edge and Chorley; and the Surgery.
+These include the story of the Wizard which gives the Wizard Inn, Tea Room and well their names; the books of Alan Garner based around Alderley, especially the Weirdstone of Brisingamen; the story of the Stanleys (yet to be added), local sites and villages around Alderley Edge and Chorley; and the Surgery.

 Alderley Edge is listed in the Doomsday Book as Aldredelie.
 The name is believed to derive from 'woodland clearing of a woman called Althryth' plus 'Edge' added in the 19th century (Oxford Dictionary of British Place Names, 1991).
 Alderley Edge, as it is popularly known, actually covers part of three parishes: currently Wilmslow, Nether Alderley and Over Alderley, which all meet on Glaze Hill.